vpsfreecz/vpsadminos/docs/user-guide/containers.md

 # Containers
-When you have created at least one [user](users.md), you can start creating containers.
 To create a container, you need an OS template.
 Template is a gzipped tar archive or a ZFS stream containing a root file system.
 OS templates can be automatically downloaded from repositories, or you can use template from a file on your local file system.

 Without any configuration, you'll be able to use templates from the *default* repository.
 These templates are built using